Ashfield, New South Wales: Parks

-Ashfield Park on Parramatta Road is one of the largest urban landscapes in inner west Sydney.
-It features big phoenix palms, a war memorial, a children's playground with a statue of Mary Poppins, a monument to International Mother Language Day built by former artist-in-residence Ian Marr and the Bangladeshi community, a statue of Philippines national hero Jose Rizal, a sporting field and one of Sydney's oldest bowling clubs.
+Ashfield Park on Parramatta Road is one of the largest public parklands in inner west Sydney.
+It features large phoenix palms, a war memorial, a children's playground with a statue of Mary Poppins (in recognition of the author PL Travers who lived nearby between 1918–1924), a monument to International Mother Language Day built by former artist-in-residence Ian Marr and the Bangladeshi community, a statue of Philippines national hero Jose Rizal, a sporting field and one of Sydney's oldest bowling clubs.
 The park, which is just over 6 hectares in area, was proclaimed in 1885 when it was claimed at the time you could 'see all the way to Martin Place'.

 The area's major sporting ground is Pratten Park, home of the Western Suburbs grade cricket club in summer and used by the Canterbury District Soccer Football Association in winter.
 There are also tennis courts and a bowling club adjacent to the main oval.
 Thirning Villa, located within the park, is home to the Ashfield District Historical Society and an artist in residence sponsored by the local council.

 The other sporting field in the area is at Hammond Park on Frederick Street.
 It predates both Ashfield Park and Pratten Park having begun life in 1877 as a private cricket ground.
 In 1888, it was intended to be the setting for the first descent of a parachute from a hot air balloon in Australia.
 Unfortunately, the parachutist (JT Williams) missed the mark and landed in Homebush, roughly 4 km away.
 This park was also the site of an ice skating rink in the late 1800s.

 The other parks of note in the area are Yeo Park on the southern edge of the suburb and featuring a National Heritage listed band rotunda, and Explorers Park on the corner of Parramatta Road and Liverpool Road, built to commemorate the point where many early British explorers began their journeys west and south.
 It also features engraved images from early indigenous people in Sydney.